Machine Learning Classes & Bootcamps Philadelphia

 Industries in Philadelphia That Use Machine Learning

-Many Philadelphia industries benefit from machine learning techniques.
-The following list will take a closer look at the integral role machine learning plays in several city industries:
+The following list provides more detail about the integral role machine learning plays in several city industries:

-- Philadelphia has been known as a global hub for healthcare since the 1700s, from the time of Colonial America until today.
+• Philadelphia has been known as a global hub for healthcare since the 1700s, from the time of Colonial America until today.
 Some of the country’s top medical schools and teaching hospitals are in the city.
 In healthcare, the Children’s Hospital of Philadelphia works with AI and machine learning techniques to scour medical records.
 This technology also has applications for uncovering information in clinical notes to help healthcare providers match patient symptoms with particular genetic epilepsies.

-- Philadelphia’s financial sector is another key player in the local economy.
-The Business and Financial Services Sector, which includes real estate, insurance, and finance, employs 17% of the city’s workforce (112,000 jobs).
+• Philadelphia’s financial sector is another key player in the local economy.
+The business and financial services sector, which includes real estate, insurance, and finance, employs 17% of the city’s workforce (112,000 jobs).
 Machine learning helps financial professionals work with probability statistics and historical data to identify risk and create appropriate strategies to manage this risk.

-- Philadelphia is also home to a robust manufacturing industry that employs a significant portion of its workforce.
+• Philadelphia is also home to a robust manufacturing industry that employs a significant portion of its workforce.
 The city is known for advanced manufacturing capabilities in fields like food processing, aerospace, and biopharmaceuticals.
 Those who work in advanced manufacturing in Philadelphia rely on machine learning to perform predictive maintenance, optimize supply chains, forecast demand, and automate processes.

 According to recent data from Motion Recruitment, the machine learning and AI scene in Philadelphia is booming.
 The region is currently ranked 18th in the U.S. for tech jobs (235,000).
+Career paths in machine learning in Philadelphia are plentiful and provide competitive salaries.

 According to Glassdoor, Machine Learning Engineers in the city make about $146,000-$156,000 a year.
 Software Engineers earn $112,000-$122,000 annually.
 Data Scientists in the city make $133,000-$143,000.
-Natural Language Processing Research Scientists earn an average pay rate of $143,000-$153,000 yearly, and their total pay with benefits can reach $205,000 or more a year.
+Natural Language Processing Research Scientists earn an average salary of $143,000-$153,000, and their total pay with benefits can reach $205,000 or more a year.

 Machine Learning Employers in Philadelphia